 Thus, I’ve become much more mindful of how I shop and the origins of the products I do buy.
 It means I buy much less stuff these days, but when I do buy things, I’ve done research and feel good knowing I’m supporting my country and our workforce.

 To be clear, I’m no saint.
-I still work on an Apple MacBook Pro and use an iPhone (although I haven’t yet upgraded from my 4s) because you can’t buy U.S.-made electronics anymore.
+I still work on an Apple MacBook Pro and use an iPhone (although I haven’t yet upgraded from my 6s) because you can’t buy US-made electronics anymore.
 It bothers me that I use Apple products given the allegations against the company for exploiting its labor, but I’m not sure what else to do.
 So, I do what I can.

-I know that by myself, I can’t stem the tide of U.S. companies moving their production offshore.
+I know that by myself, I can’t stem the tide of US companies moving their production offshore.
 But I hope that by calling attention to the American-made movement, I can encourage others to buy a few more American-made products, even if they do cost a little more.
-Working together, we can bring jobs back to this country and over time make it prosperous and great again.
+Working together, we can bring jobs back to this country and over time make our working and middle-class prosperous.
 That’s my vision.

 What do you think?
 Are you part of the growing movement to buy American?
 Or do you think it no longer matters?
 Leave your comments below.

 This post and its message may seem a bit dated.
 Manufacturers are finding it difficult to fill jobs.
 Due to COVID and supply chain challenges, some companies are now reshoring their operations.

 So is the message to buy Made in US to save jobs still relevant?
 Yes!

 One, walk into any department store or retailer and you’ll still see tons of stuff made elsewhere.

 Two, not everyone is destined for a four-year university degree; manufacturing offers anyone a secure job with great pay, benefits, and a safe working environment.